ibm-cloud-docs/containers/cli-ks-plugin-v2.md

-The IBM Cloud HPCS Router Operator add-on for Red Hat OpenShift on IBM Cloud.
+Update the HPCS Router Operator add-on to a newer version.
 {: shortdesc}

 ```sh